concordant/c-crdtlib/README.md

 # CRDT lib

 CRDT library in Kotlin for the Concordant platform API.
+This project is based on Kotlin multiplatform feature.

 ## Getting started

 ### Requirements

-- The project is built using the Kotlin command-line compiler, [follow the official documentation to install it](https://kotlinlang.org/docs/tutorials/command-line.html);
-- Download and install Maven from [Apache Maven website](http://maven.apache.org/download.cgi#Installation);
+- Download and install Gradle from [Gradle website](https://gradle.org/install/);
-- Make sure you have the latest version of Node.js (required if you want to generate Javascript/Typescript): [see the official installation guide](https://nodejs.org/en/download/)
+- Make sure you have the latest version of Node.js (required if you want to generate Javascript/typescript): [see the official installation guide](https://nodejs.org/en/download/).

-### Javascript generator
+### Build project

+Building is managed through the use of Gradle.
+Kotlin sources (code and tests) are compiled to JVM bytcode and to javascript in the form of a Node.js package.
+The command *gradle build* launches the following tasks:

+- compile code and test to JVM bytecode;
+- compile code and tests to javascript (Node.js package);
+- run jvm tests suite;
+- run nodeJs tests suite in a server like manner.

+A report containing all tests result can be found in the file *build/reports/tests/allTests/index.html*.

+### Ready to test Node.js environment

-You can also use the script *kotlin_to_nodejs.sh* that will configure everything to work using with Node.js.
-You can now use the CRDTlib module with JavaScript as describe in the *test_nodejs.js* file.
+You can use the script *kotlin_to_nodejs.sh* that will configure everything to use the Node.js generated package in the root directory of the project.
+You can now use the CRDTlib module with javascript as described in the *test_nodejs.js* file.

-If you want only to generate JavaScript code and tests you can run _mvn package_.

-### Typescript generator

-For generating the TypeScript interface, just do: _mvn package_.
-Then copy/paste the output into a _crdtlib.d.ts_ file.
-To use it add _/// \<reference path="path/to/crdtlib.d.ts" />_ at the beginning of the TypeScript file in which you want to use the CRDT library.